targetteal/o2-pt/rule-book.md

 ### Asynchronous Proposals

-Structural changes can be proposed outside circle meetings and are automatically adopted if all circle members declare that they don't have any objections.
-If any objections are raised, the proposal must be escalated to the _Adapt Mode_ of a circle meeting.
+Structural changes can be proposed outside _Circle Meetings_ and are automatically adopted if all _Circle_ members declare that they don't have any objections.
+If any objections are raised, the proposal must be escalated to the _Adapt Mode_ of a _Circle Meeting_.

 It's up to the Secretary to define how this process is accomplished.

 ## Select Mode

-The goal of the _Select Mode_ is to select circle members to fill the three structural roles: Facilitator, Secretary and Inner Link.
+The goal of the _Select Mode_ is to select _Circle_ members to fill the three structural _Roles_: Facilitator, Secretary and Inner Link.

-Anyone in the circle can ask for the Facilitator to jump to the _Select Mode_ and perform an election for one of the three elected roles.
+Anyone in the _Circle_ can ask for the Facilitator to jump to the _Select Mode_ and perform an election for one of the three elected _Roles_.
 If that is the case, this should be done immediately.

-The process of electing the three structural roles must be done only inside a circle meeting.
+The process of electing the three structural _Roles_ must be done only inside a _Circle Meeting_.

 The Facilitator must facilitate an election process, considering the following rules:

-- Every member of the circle is eligible for all three roles, with the exception of the person who fills the External Link mode, which is not eligible as Facilitator or Inner Link.
+- Every member of the _Circle_ is eligible for all three _Roles_, with the exception of the person who fills the External Link mode, which is not eligible as Facilitator or Inner Link.
 - If there is a tie, the Facilitator can chose one of the following criteria to untie:
   - The person who named him or herself, if only one of the tied candidates has;
   - The person who is already filling the role, if only one of the tied candidates is;
   - Random;
-- The person who fills the External Link role cannot be elected as Facilitator or Inner Link of the same circle.
+- The person who fills the External Link role cannot be elected as Facilitator or Inner Link of the same _Circle_.
-- Only circle members are eligible as Facilitator, Secretary or Inner Link.
+- Only _Circle_ members are eligible as Facilitator, Secretary or Inner Link.

 For examples of election processes for the _Select Mode_, see the **Pattern Library**.

-The structure of the _Select Mode_ can be restricted using a restriction, provided that the goal is maintained and the rules above are followed.
+The structure of the _Select Mode_ can be restricted using a _Restriction_, provided that the goal is maintained and the rules above are followed.

 ## Care Mode

-The goal of this mode is to care for the tribal space, and nurture the quality of relationships between circle members.
+The goal of this mode is to care for the tribal space, and nurture the quality of relationships between _Circle_ members.
 The format is open for the Facilitator to decide how to use.

-This space should not be used to make changes to the structure of the circle or ask projects and actions from other circle members.
+This space should not be used to make changes to the structure of the _Circle_ or ask projects and actions from other _Circle_ members.

 # Core Roles

-Every circle has 4 core roles automatically created: External Link, Inner Link, Facilitator, and Secretary.
+Every _Circle_ has 4 core _Roles_ automatically created: External Link, Inner Link, Facilitator, and Secretary.

-The Facilitator and the Secretary are elected in the _Select Mode_ and operate mainly inside circle meetings.
+The Facilitator and the Secretary are elected in the _Select Mode_ and operate mainly inside _Circle Meetings_.

-The External Link and Inner Link are used to exchange messages and facilitate communication between circle and external circle, specially during circle meetings.
+The External Link and Inner Link are used to exchange messages and facilitate communication between _Circle_ and external _Circle_, specially during _Circle Meetings_.

 ## Outer Link

-The Outer Link is chosen by the external circle, by whatever process that assigns people to roles in the external circle.
+The Outer Link is chosen by the external _Circle_, by whatever process that assigns people to _Roles_ in the external _Circle_.

-The Outer Link is accountable for assigning people to roles in the circle, and may invite any person that is part of the organization, unless a restriction says otherwise.
+The Outer Link is accountable for assigning people to _Roles_ in the _Circle_, and may invite any person that is part of the organization, unless a _Restriction_ says otherwise.

-The Outer Link can also establish priorities for the circle, and circle members are expected to align with those priorities.
+The Outer Link can also establish priorities for the _Circle_, and _Circle_ members are expected to align with those priorities.

-The Outer Link role can be excluded or modified entirely with a restriction.
+The Outer Link role can be excluded or modified entirely with a _Restriction_.

-The Outer Link holds all circle un-delegated artifacts and accountabilities.
+The Outer Link holds all _Circle_ un-delegated artifacts and accountabilities.

 ## Core Roles Description

 ### Facilitator

 Purpose: *
-Healthy circle meetings aligned with the Rule Book*
+Healthy _Circle Meetings_ aligned with the Rule Book*

 **Accountabilities**:
-- Facilitating circle meetings
+- Facilitating _Circle Meetings_

 ### Secretary

-Purpose: *Accurate record keeping of the circle structure*
+Purpose: *Accurate record keeping of the Circle structure*

 **Accountabilities**:
-- Scheduling regular circle meetings
+- Scheduling regular _Circle Meetings_
-- Recording circle meeting outputs
+- Recording _Circle Meeting_ outputs

 **Artifacts**:
  - Circle structural records

 ### Outer Link

-Purpose: *The circle's purpose*
+Purpose: *The Circle's purpose*

 **Accountabilities:**
-- Structuring the circle to express its purpose
+- Structuring the _Circle_ to express its purpose
-- Assigning people to the circle’s roles; monitoring the fit; offering feedback to enhance fit; and re-assigning roles to other people when useful for enhancing fit
+- Assigning people to the _Circle_’s _Roles_; monitoring the fit; offering feedback to enhance fit; and re-assigning _Roles_ to other people when useful for enhancing fit
-- Establishing priorities for the circle
+- Establishing priorities for the _Circle_

 **Artifacts**:
-- Role assignment within the circle
+- Role assignment within the _Circle_

 ### Inner Link

-Purpose: *The circle's purpose*
+Purpose: *The Circle's purpose*

 **Accountabilities:**
-- Removing constraints within the outer organization that limit the circle
+- Removing constraints within the outer organization that limit the _Circle_
-- Providing visibility on the health of the circle to the outer circle
+- Providing visibility on the health of the _Circle_ to the outer _Circle_
-- Seeking to understand tensions brought by the circle members, and processing those appropriate in the outer circle
+- Seeking to understand tensions brought by the _Circle_ members, and processing those appropriate in the outer _Circle_

 # License Attributions